 I didn’t have any dropped calls, all my texts went through, and for the most part I had a 3G connection.
 A number of times while in the slightly rural areas, I only got the “E” network and had to deal with slightly slow Internet, but I always had it.
 (The only 4G network in Thailand is through True Move, and T-Mobile doesn’t partner with them.)

 When I came home in early March, I found my bill wasn’t $10,000 but still the same old $70 I was promised.
 There were no hidden fees!
 It was all as promised.

 The following week I was in Berlin and London.
 My phone worked perfectly there.
 There was still no 4G/LTE service but I always had fast 3G service and was able to upload and share information quickly.
 No dropped calls, missed text messages, or bad service.

-I am thrilled by this, and T-Mobile, with their contract-free (and cheaper) plans, free international data, and a better customer service model, now has me as a customer for a long, long time.
+I am thrilled by this, and T-Mobile — with its contract-free (and cheaper) plans, free international data, and better customer service model — now has me as a customer for a long, long time.
 I never again have to worry about buying foreign SIM cards and coverage again.
 There are no more additional costs in my travels.
-I know what my phone bill is going to be every month and I get to keep the same number worldwide.
+I know what my phone bill is going to be every month, and I get to keep the same number worldwide.